NelsenEW/espdrone-lib-python/docs/python_api.md

 ---
-title: The Crazyflie Python API
+title: The Espdrone Python API
 page_id: python_api
 ---

-In order to easily use and control the Crazyflie there\'s an library made in Python that gives high-level functions and hides the details.
+In order to easily use and control the Espdrone there\'s an library made in Python that gives high-level functions and hides the details.
 This page contains generic information about how to use this library and the API that it implements.